postsharp/Metalama.Patterns/src/Metalama.Patterns.Xaml/README.md

 The Metalama implementation differs from the PostSharp implementation with the intention of being more in the spirit of Metalama.

-If the target property has an initializer, this is used as `PropertyMetadata.DefaultValue` when `DependencyPropertyOptions.InitializerProvidesDefaultValue` is `true` (the default) and as the initial value when `DependencyPropertyOptions.InitializerProvidesInitialValue` is `true` (the default).
+If the target property has an initializer, this is used as `PropertyMetadata.DefaultValue` when `DependencyPropertyOptions.InitializerProvidesDefaultValue` is `true` (the default) and as the initial value when `DependencyPropertyOptions.InitializerProvidesInitialValue` is `true` (the default is `false`).

 ## Valid PropertyChanging and PropertyChanged Method Signatures